Letter from Wm. B. Stevens, dated 1863-09-18

 p.

-the way-side while some Artillery Carriages were Stalled in the road, before us, and an occasional "[H?]
-[Tack?]
-Stayed our Stomachs from Breakfast, on the Sixteenth till dinner yesterday: the roads were very bad & I can now fully appreciate the beauty of Virginia "Corduroy and {Forels?]" of which I need to read and see & wonder at pictures.
+the way-side while some Artillery Carriages were Stalled in the road, before us, and an occasional "Hard Tack" Stayed our Stomachs from Breakfast, on the Sixteenth till dinner yesterday: the roads were very bad & I can now fully appreciate the beauty of Virginia "Corduroy and {Forels?]" of which I used to read and see & wonder at pictures.
 My health is once more good & we are all glad to be on the way once more, for the monotony of a continued life in camp is more irksome than the fatigue of a move.
 The Vt.
 Brigade does not get here yet, and I must give up the expectation of its coming soon.
 There has been heavy firing at some distance from here, however, most ever since we came here, but the result I do not know.

 I should be very much pleased to see Aunt Mary, but do not see how I can well bring it to pass at present.
-Give my love to her and to Aunt [Pauline?] & George.
+Give my love to her and to Aunt Pauline & George.
 I sincerely hope Aunt P. is better, ere now.

-It seems too bad that B. T. cannot behave in a manner to render it agreeable for Diana to live with him.
+It seems too bad that R. T. cannot behave in a manner to render it agreeable for Diana to live with him.
 What becomes of the farm & where is Truman?
 I have not heard from him since I left home, I think.

 It seems that war alone is not the destroyer of human life, for there must be an unusual amount of sickness at and around home.
 I am glad to know that people can enjoy visiting, as well and as much as they seem to, and do not know why they ought not if they can.